Will AI Replace My Job in the UAE? What the Data Says for 2026

 Emirates airline uses AI for crew scheduling, optimising thousands of rostering variables at a speed no human team can match.
 ADNOC has published announcements on AI-driven automation in its operations, with applications in predictive maintenance and process optimisation across its energy infrastructure.
 The Abu Dhabi Department of Government Enablement has integrated AI tools into public sector service delivery as part of the broader UAE Smart Government initiative.

 These are not pilot programmes.
 They are production systems.
-And the category of work they target first is always the same: repetitive, rules-based, high-volume tasks that follow predictable patterns.
+The category of work they target first is always the same: repetitive, rules-based, high-volume tasks that follow predictable patterns.
 If your working day is built substantially on that type of work, the pressure is real.

 The Roles That Have Already Changed in Dubai